yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/record-field-exchange-functions.md

 ## <a name="rfx_text_bulk"></a>RFX_Text_Bulk

-Przesyła wiele wierszy danych znakowych z kolumny źródła danych ODBC do odpowiedniej tablicy w `CRecordset`obiekcie pochodnym.
+Przesyła wiele wierszy danych znakowych z kolumny źródła danych ODBC do odpowiedniej tablicy w obiekcie pochodnym `CRecordset`.

 ### <a name="syntax"></a>Składnia